Vallum/vallum.github.io/Optimizing_parallel_performance_of_resampling_with_tensorflow.md

   - Lots of samples are dropped right after they are loaded from disks.
   - So with undersampling, disk I/O is much heavier burden compared to the ordinary sampling.
   - And because of low latency of disk I/O, it takes too long to wait to load next data records after computation.
-    - dropping can be continued undefinitely
+    - dropping-out can be continued indefinitely
   - So prefetch is necessary between file reading and record parsing.
 - The records in data files might be unshuffled.
   - So shuffle data right after they are loaded into memory